 Properly Maintain Appliances and Electrical Wiring

 Having all your wiring checked by a professional is recommended for everyone moving to a new place, as faulty wiring easily starts a fire.
-In 2016, 9.6% of fatal building fires were a consequence of an electrical malfunction.
+It is estimated that around 9.6% of fatal building fires are a consequence of an electrical malfunction.
 Appliances, such as washers and dryers, also require proper professional maintenance, on a yearly basis at least.

 Workplace Fire Prevention Tips